tcosolutions/betterscan/README.md

 #### Docker

-If you need CI/CD and Web Interface, you need Docker-Compose [(Instructions for Ubuntu)](https://docs.docker.com/compose/install/) installed as well, if you don't already have it.
+If you need CI/CD and Web Interface, you need Docker-Compose installed as well, if you don't already have it.

 Run in command prompt: